Western squeeze

 Note: "Western squeeze" is not an established English Go term, rather it is a literal translation of a Chinese or Japanese term.

 The Chinese term 西洋滚包 or 西洋滚打, which literally translates to "Western squeeze", refers to the mistake of squeezing the opponent into a dumpling shape but leaving oneself full of weaknesses afterwards.
 It can be seen as an instance of the atari-atari mistake.
 This term was invented by the Japanese and was used derogatorily when the level of Go in the Western countries was very low.
-These days, the term 西洋滚包 or 西洋滚打 is very rarely used, but it is occasionally found in literature ten or more years ago.
+These days, the term 西洋滚包 or 西洋滚打 is very rarely used, but it is occasionally found in literature up to the 1990s.

 RecentChanges · StartingPoints · About